August 2026 Snapshot

 What Enterprise Energy Board Members Are Really Thinking

 Behavioral intelligence for Enterprise Energy Board Members, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.8/5).
-Top priority: developing and validating technology tools (remote sensing) to prevent tree-power line conflicts.
+Strongest signal: Stakeholder (4.7/5).
+Top priority: ensure grid resilience and rapid recovery from major events.

 Key Insights

-Enterprise Energy Board Members score highest on Stakeholder (4.8/5) and Growth (4.3/5).
-Their leading priority is developing and validating technology tools (remote sensing) to prevent tree-power line conflicts, while their most pressing challenge is legacy smart meters and devices lack integration with new distributed energy resources.
-They measure success through customer-validated hard dollar impact statements and make decisions using solution selling: focus on biggest pain points across the entire customer enterprise, not just selling a widget.
-Language that resonates includes "collaborate", "exciting", and "pragmatic".
-5 distinct behavioral archetypes emerge, with 56% clustering around archetype a approaches.
+Enterprise Energy Board Members score highest on Stakeholder (4.7/5) and Growth (4.3/5).
+Their leading priority is ensure grid resilience and rapid recovery from major events, while their most pressing challenge is legacy smart meters and devices lack integration with new distributed energy resources.
+They measure success through number and diversity of device types integrated into management platforms and make decisions using solution selling: focus on biggest pain points across the entire customer enterprise, not just selling a widget.
+Language that resonates includes "collaborate", "visibility", and "transformation".
+5 distinct behavioral archetypes emerge, with 57% clustering around archetype a approaches.

 How Enterprise Energy Board Members Score on Stakeholder and Other Key Factors